abuabbasli/Transactionmanagement/README.md

 TheList&lt;String&gt; addCarrier (String carrierName, String... regionNames) method adds a carrier and the regions he supplies.
 Duplicate or non existent region names are ignored.
 The method returns the ordered list of region names served by the carrier.

-The  List&lt;String&gt; getCarriersForRegion (String regionName) method returns the ordered list of the names of carriers supplying the region with the given name.<br>
+The  List&lt;String&gt; getCarriersForRegion (String regionName) method returns the ordered list of the names of carriers supplying the region with the given name.

->R2: Requests and offers<

 The  addRequest(String requestId, String placeName, String productId) method defines a request given its code, the place of delivery and the requested product's id.
 The method throws an exception if the place is undefined or if the code is duplicated.